kmassada/kmassada.github.io/_posts/2021/2021-08-03-quickstart-wireguard-beryl-gcp.md

 0 packets dropped by kernel
 ```

-I can also confirm pings from client to server
+wecan also confirm pings from client to server

 ```shell
 $ sudo tcpdump -i wg0 icmp